waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TRUST THE GAME STATE OVER MEMORY:** After experiencing severe hallucinations (e.g., battling a non-existent trainer, being in the wrong location), it is a critical, non-negotiable directive to always trust the raw Game State Information as the absolute source of truth.
 My own memory or interpretation of events is unreliable and must be discarded if it contradicts the game state.
 - **Recognizing Unproductive Loops:** If I find myself repeating the same failed actions or testing minor variations of a failed hypothesis, I must recognize this pattern quickly.
 Instead of persisting, I must pivot to a completely new hypothesis or backtrack to re-evaluate the puzzle from a different perspective.
 Persisting in a loop is a strategic failure.

-# Strategic Principles & Lessons Learned
-- **CONSULT YOUR KNOWLEDGE BASE (CRITICAL FAILURE NOTED):** I completely ignored my own documented solution for the Olivine Lighthouse puzzle, leading to a repetitive loop.
-I MUST consult my knowledge base *before* forming ANY new plan.
-My own verified findings are more reliable than my memory.
-Ignoring my documented solutions is a critical failure.
-- **TRUST THE TOOL'S OUTPUT:** My `find_path` tool correctly reported 'No path found' on OlivineLighthouse3F because the map is physically divided into two unreachable sections.
-My visual assessment was wrong.
-Lesson: If the pathfinder fails, trust its analysis and re-evaluate the map for alternative routes (like warps) instead of assuming the tool is broken.
-- **IMMEDIATE DEAD END MARKING:** I failed to mark the ladder at OlivineLighthouse2F (5, 3) as a dead end, which directly caused the loop.
-All dead ends MUST be marked with '🚫' immediately upon discovery.

 # Strategic Protocol
 - **HIERARCHY OF TRUTH:** The authoritative Game State Information (e.g., the `Warps` list) is the absolute source of truth, overriding my memory, map markers, or even the Mental Map XML.
 My own interpretation is the least reliable.
 - **PLAN-EXECUTE-VERIFY CYCLE:**
   1. **CONSULT KNOWLEDGE BASE:** Before forming ANY plan, I MUST consult my notepad and map markers to avoid repeating mistakes or ignoring solved puzzles.
   2. **METHODICAL EXPLORATION:** When arriving in a new or isolated area (especially via a one-way path), I MUST systematically explore every single reachable tile before using any exits to avoid missing hidden paths or triggers.
-- **VERIFY POSITION & SEPARATE INPUTS (CRITICAL UPDATE):** A critical hallucination occurred because I failed to verify my coordinates after a pathing tool execution.
+- **VERIFY POSITION & SEPARATE INPUTS:** A critical hallucination occurred because I failed to verify my coordinates after a pathing tool execution.
 I MUST verify my current `(x, y)` in the Game State Information after EVERY movement or interruption (battle, menu, etc.) before planning my next action.
 I must NEVER mix directional inputs (Up, Down, Left, Right) and action inputs ('A', 'B') in the same turn.
 Movement/turning must happen in one turn, and interaction in the next.
 - **Methodical Puzzle Testing:** When testing a hypothesis with multiple steps (e.g., checking all directions), I must systematically test each step, document the outcome in my notepad, and only conclude the entire hypothesis has failed after all steps have been exhausted.
 - **DEFAULT TO AUTOMATION:** If a custom tool or built-in function exists for a task, I MUST use it by default instead of performing the action with manual button presses.
 Manual inputs are less efficient and more error-prone.
 - **MAP MARKER & DATA HYGIENE:** Maintaining an accurate world model is a critical, non-negotiable priority.
 1) **Consult First:** Before any interaction or navigation, I MUST consult my map markers to avoid repeating actions or making routing errors based on old information.
 2) **Link Immediately:** When creating a marker for an object, it MUST be linked to its `object_id` immediately.
 3) **Update Promptly:** Markers must be updated immediately after an event (e.g., marking a trainer as 'defeated' with ☠️, deleting markers for collected items with ✅).
 Old markers must be deleted when new ones are created for the same object.
 4) **Handle Stale Data:** If an object with a linked marker moves off-screen, the marker becomes stale and must be deleted.
 A new marker should only be created if the object reappears.